 Variable, often understated

 Engineers leaving frustrated codebases is the silent line item.
 Replacement cost per senior engineer averages $80K to $150K (recruiting, onboarding, ramp).
-DORA finds debt heavy teams have a 1.4 times higher voluntary turnover rate than well maintained equivalents.
+Debt-heavy codebases drive higher burnout, and burnout drives voluntary turnover.

 Section III